BrandenXia/Random_Img_API/README.md

 - [x] add more comments
 - [ ] add rsa protection or protection according to ip
 - [ ] change return url so that people will be able to review what they just look at
-- [ ] using setuptools to manage dependencies and build a package
+- [x] using setuptools to manage dependencies and build a package
+- [ ] finish download and generate image function
+  - [x] download acg
+  - [ ] download wallpaper
+  - [ ] generate avatar